simonmichael/hledger/hledger/hledger.m4.md

     assets:cash                                $-500
 ```

-You can also write lot subaccounts explicitly.
+You can also write lot subaccounts explicitly;
-When a posting's account name ends with a lot name, like `:{2026-01-15, $50}`, the cost basis is detected automatically.
+this is equivalent to writing a cost basis annotation after the amount.
-(And reports hide the lot subaccount, by default):
+Eg:

 ```journal
 2026-01-15 buy